unsetbit/cran/README.md

 3. Navigate a local browser to: [http://localhost:2726](http://localhost:2726)

 Your schedule is parsed by [later](http://bunkat.github.io/later/parsers.html#text).
-Write it in plain English, like "every 2 seconds", "on Tuesday at 2:00pm", etc.
+Write it in plain English, like "every 2 seconds" or "on Tuesday at 2:00pm" or "every 2 hours on the last day of the month except at 2:00 pm" and so on...